5k-mirrors/poe-live-search-manager/README.md

 - when logged in user adds a new row to the input table with valid content, socket connection happens
 - when socket connection happens, the connection state is indicated in that row

-As a user, I can delete searches, so that I don't get notified for items matched by that search
+As a user, I can delete searches, so that I do not get notified for items matched by that search

 - when logged out user removes a search from the input table, the row is deleted
 - when logged in user removes a disconnected search from the input table, the row is deleted